melezhik/Sparrow6/posts/Application Less Containers.md

   my $s = task-run "check app is alive", "http-status";

   # raise an exception if application is not healthy
-  # so singnal kubernetes could start a new container
+  # so singnaling kubernetes it should start a new container

   die "application is not healthy" unless $s<OK>;